Martin Raguž: Efforts for the unification of the HDZ BiH

-Croatian Prime Minister Ivo Sanader visited Mostar in March 2009, announcing the "inevitability" of unification of the HDZ BiH and HDZ 1990.
+Croatian prime minister Ivo Sanader visited Mostar in March 2009, announcing the "inevitability" of unification of the HDZ BiH and HDZ 1990.
 Raguž has since become a leading promoter of the unification of the two parties.
 However, Raguž's political ambitions distanced him from his party colleagues.
 In April, the Presidency of HDZ 1990 adopted a platform for unification with the HDZ BiH providing equal representation in government.
 However, HDZ BiH President Dragan Čović rejected the possibility of unification in early May, compounded by HDZ 1990 officials being at risk of losing their positions in the event of reunification.

 Party president

-In March 2014 Raguž called for federation of Bosnia and Herzegovina.
+In March 2014, Raguž called for the federalization of Bosnia and Herzegovina.
 His call was welcomed by former High Representative Christian Schwarz-Schilling.
 Raguž, in a meeting with the director of the Department of South and Central Europe, the US State Department Jonathan Moore, he advocated for greater impact of the United States on Bosnia and Hercegovinu.

 In December 2015, the West Herzegovina Canton HDZ 1990 board requested that Raguž resign because of "the general inactivity and inaction of the party and the party's deteriorating situation on the ground."
 He resign on 23 December 2015, citing health problems, including spinal issues.

-2014 Presidential Campaign
+2014 presidential campaign

 Raguž accepted the nomination of the HDZ 1990 for the Croat member of the Presidency of Bosnia and Herzegovina on 5 July.
 His nomination marked a deepening of the conflict within the Croatian National Assembly.
 As the cornerstone of its policy was cooperation with the European Union.
-Previously, the candidate for the Croatian member of the Presidency announced as Živko Budimir, President of the Federation of Bosnia and Herzegovina.
+Previously, the candidate for the Croatian member of the presidency announced as Živko Budimir, President of the Federation of Bosnia and Herzegovina.

 Raguž's campaign received support from the First Bosnian parties, whose president Šeherzada Delić announced official support for Raguž in the election.